davenquinn/xenoliths/paper/text/figure-captions.md

 the silicate phases in the Crystal Knob peridotite xenoliths.
 This shows the range in major-element depletion between samples, including the low Mg\# of CK-6, the most fertile sample.
+(c) Spinel Cr# vs. Mg# showing grouping of samples by Cr content, corresponding to different levels of depletion.
+Mg# is corrected based cation charge balance.
+The highest-Cr samples (CK-3 and CK-4)
+are harzburgite residues, while the CK-6 is an apparently refertilized lherzolite.

 ##ca_in_olivine
 Calcium abundance in olivine for xenolith samples, showing the